Angkaram/Angkaram/README.md

   - This poster can be found in this repository, with the title "Astrophysics Research Poster" [(here)](https://github.com/Angkaram/Angkaram/blob/main/Astrophysics_Research_Poster.pdf).

 **The code for this project is set to private due
     to copyrighted contents.
+A draft for publishing to a scientific journal has been produced.
+Publishing has not occurred.

-# 2.
+# 2. Pharmaceutical Study Web Application
   A React JS web application with a [Vendia](https://www.vendia.com) backend.
 This project was created to enable a pharmaceutical study.
 Scrum methodology used with me as the team lead and [Rahul Gupta](https://github.com/rahulio96) as co-leader.
   The client's (Vendia) goal was for us to build a proof of concept distributed information system with suitable user interfaces that could be used by the FDA, pharmaceutical companies, and participating health care providers to exchange study data as it is produced (i.e., in near real time) in a